Protect you and loved ones with these basic safety tips:

 Personal Safety at Your Front Door

 - Never automatically open your front door.
-Make sure you know your caller's identity before admitting him/her.
+Know the person's identity first.

-- If the person at your door is a stranger, ask for identification to be passed under the door.
-If they are unable to do this, do not admit them.
+- If the person is a stranger, ask for ID slide under the door.
+If they don't, do not admit them.

-If someone comes to your door and asks to use the phone, offer to make the call for them, and have the person wait outside.
+If someone asks to use the phone, offer to make the call and have the person wait outside.

 - Stop all deliveries.